SiaSyPeng/LitList/proposal/proposal.md

 ### APIs
 We will be using the following APIs.
 We already have the keys.
 #### Spotify
-We plan on using Spotify for playing songs and login
+We plan on using Spotify for playing songs and login.

 #### Google maps
 We plan on using Google maps for the map view.

 ### Sensors
-Accelerometers, GSP
+Accelerometers, GPS
-Shaking the phone auto-joins the nearest session
+Shaking the phone auto-joins the nearest session.

 ### Server development
 This project will require a server.
 We want to program in Python on a Raspberry Pi.